dlin-me/array-converter-bundle/README.md

 Dlin Array Conversion Bundle
 =========
-Dlin Symfony Array Conversions Bundle
+Dlin Symfony Array Conversion Bundle

 Building a RESTFul API with Symfony2 ?
-You might have tried the FriendsOfSymfony/FOSRestBundle Bundle.
+You might have tried the **FriendsOfSymfony/FOSRestBundle** Bundle.

-If you are like me, you will probably think that FriendsOfSymfony/FOSRestBundle is awesome but it is complicated and it does not support something you really want.
+If you are like me, you will probably think that FriendsOfSymfony/FOSRestBundle is awesome but it is complicated and it does not support the flexibility you really want.

-You want to change the way it works but you can't without modifying the bundle.

 Let's think again what you really need for building a RESTful API:

-* Content Negotiation ?
+* **Content Negotiation**

   Do you really need that ?
-All my recently built API supports only JSON, no negotiation.
+All my recently built APIs support only JSON, no negotiation.

+* **Resource URL Routing**
-  If you don't need content negotiation, the good news is that Symfony itself does the routing very well, you can simple use normal controller for API endpoints
+  If you don't need content negotiation, the good news is that Symfony itself does the routing very well, you can simple use normal controller for API endpoints.

-* Serialization, i.e. convert to array and then JSON This is important.
+* **Serialization**, i.e. convert to array and then JSON

+  This is important.
 You really need this not only for Doctrine Entities but also any objects.

-  You sometimes want to wrap your response with extra details, for metadata or error details.
+  You sometimes want to wrap your response with extra details, e.g. metadata or error details.

   You sometimes want to also expose data through getter functions.

-  You sometimes want to use a different field names.
+  You sometimes want to use a different name as the key

+  Symfony2 comes with the **JsonResponse** class that automatically converts  an associate array into JSON object response body.
+What is missing, is the part that converts your entity/object into associate array.
+Dlin/Converter can help.

+* **Accepting Request to Updata Resource**

-  You also want to be able to process submitted data from User and update the Entity objects easily Symfony has a good JsonResponse class for returning JSON response.
+  You also want to be able to process submitted data from User and update the Entity objects easily

+  You want to 'hydrate' an entity/object easily using data submitted from browser.
+However, you normally need to manually and repeatly assign values to Entities using the many setter functions, after validating the user inputs.

+  Symfony2 has built-in support for validating Entities, what is missing, is an easy way to 'hydrate' entities.
+Dlin/Converter can help.

-* Permission control
+* **Permission Control**
-  You want some fields of the resource be updatable/readable based on the Role of the current user.
-  Symfony has built in support for Role based permission control.

-It looks like the only part that Symfony lacks, is an easy way to convert an Entitie/Object to an array and 'hydrate' an Entity with an array.
-Dlin/ArrayConverter does only the array conversion part, and it does it well.
-For the rest parts, Symfony itself is enough to rescue.
+  Some fields of a given resource can only be accessible by users in specific roles.
+For example, only Admin users can update Company's name.

+  Sometimes you want to control what is readable/writable based on some conditions.

+  Like the FOSRestBundle, Dlin/ArrayConverter support assigning '**groups**' to fields.
+When converting an Entity to an array or 'hydrating' an Entity from an array, you have the options to specify what fields are readable/writable by norminating what groups to include and/or exclude.
+You can even get more controls  by specifying what fields to be included and/or exlcuded.

 Version
 -

-0.1
+0.2

 ***